bakdata/kafka-error-handling/README.md

 mapped.to(OUTPUT_TOPIC, Produced.with(Serdes.Double(), Serdes.Long()));
 ```

-You can simply add a dead letter queue to your topology with our library:
+You can simply add a dead letter queue to your topology with our libraries:

 ```java
 final KeyValueMapper<Integer, String, KeyValue<Double, Long>> mapper = …